BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 `HFL` for Halflings
 `HRC` for Half-Orcs
-`HUM` for Humans, Elves, Drows, Half-Elves and Tieflings ㅤ
+`HUM` for Humans, Elves, Drows, Half-Elves and Tieflings `TIF` for the few items that have specific changes made for Tieflings ㅤ
 ***BODY TYPE:***
 `F` for Body Type 1 (fem)